akorn/zfsbackup/README.md

  * `pre-client.d/` -- a directory that will be passed to `run-parts` (after `pre-client` has been run, if it exists).
  * `realpath` -- used by `pre-bindmount` helper script; it bind mounts `realpath` to `path` before backing up `path`.
  * `recursive-snapshot` -- used by the `create-and-mount-snapshot` helper script; if it exists, and `create-and-mount-snapshot` is set up as a pre-client script, it creates a recursive snapshot of the zfs dataset specified in `zfs-dataset`, then mounts the snapshots under `path/`.
- * `snapmountoptions` -- used by the the `create-and-mount-snapshot` helper script; specifies the mount options to use when mounting a snapshot volume.
+ * `snapmountoptions` -- Currently not implemented.
+Will be used by the the `create-and-mount-snapshot` helper script; specifies the mount options to use when mounting a snapshot volume.
 The defaults should be safe and fine.
  * `snapsize` -- used by the the `create-and-mount-snapshot` helper script; specifies the size (as passed to `lvcreate`) of the LVM snapshot volume to create.
 The default is 100M.
  * `stderr` -- if it exists, stderr will be redirected into it; could be a symlink or a fifo.
 Later versions may check if it's executable and if it is, run it and pipe stderr into it that way (TODO).
  * `stdout` -- like above, but for standard output.